Estonia and Latvia, predominantly Protestant

 Lithuania: from pagan sites to Catholicism

 The Lithuanians, with their strong pagan tradition and idolization of the forces of nature, were the last people in Europe to be forcibly Christianized in the 14th century by Grand Duke Mindaugas, as a result of his alliance with Catholic Poland.
-Belonging to the Tsarist empire brought the Orthodox religion, already established in Lithuania since the 14th century following its rapprochement with Constantinople.
+Belonging to the Tsarist Empire brought with it the Orthodox religion, already established in Lithuania since the 14th century following its rapprochement with Constantinople.
 Vilnius was known as the "Jerusalem of the North" until the Second World War.
 After the extermination of the Jewish population by the Nazis (250,000 people), it has gradually regained its influence since independence.

 Lithuania is surely the most religious of the Baltic states.
 Lithuanians were still pagans until the 14th century, when they worshipped Perkūnas, the god of Thunder.
 Then they became loyal Catholics, but many speak with a tinge of regret about the loss of their pagan rituals.
 Catholics are in the majority here (80%), as they are in neighboring Poland.
 The Orthodox Church is represented, as are Lutherans, Evangelicals, Baptists, Islam and Judaism.
 The Church in Lithuania is separate from the State, and adherents of all religions are equal before the law.
 Since independence, and in order to re-establish Vilnius as one of Europe's major religious centers, the churches (Catholic in particular) have benefited from numerous subsidies.
 A symbol of this renaissance was Pope John Paul II's official visit to Lithuania in 1993.